IDE Remote Mode

 }

-The API key is written directly into the config so MCP authentication works immediately with no additional prompts.
-The extension writes this file using the same API key you provide during setup.
+The API key is written directly into each config so MCP authentication works immediately with no additional prompts.
+The extension writes these files using the same API key you provide during setup.

-Important: Because the file contains your API key in plaintext, you may wish to add
+Important: Because the files contain your API key in plaintext, you may wish to add

 Select a task